arichornlover/YouTubeTweak-Downloads/README.md

   - Venmo: https://venmo.com/u/DavidBrett

 ## Updated Repository
-- Recently Updated this on December 15th 2022!
+- Recently Updated this on January 7th 2023!
-- Added New Jailbreak uYouPlus download! - Trollstore!
+- Updated from uYou ‘2.1‘ to ‘2.3~1‘
-- Updated arichorn/uYouPlusExtra from 17.48.2 to 17.49.4
+- Updated arichorn/uYouPlusExtra from ‘17.49.4-2.1‘ to ‘17.49.6-2.3~1‘
-- Updated qnblackcat/uYouPlus from 17.43.1 to 17.48.2
+- Updated qnblackcat/uYouPlus from ‘17.48.2-2.1‘ to ‘17.49.6-2.3~1‘
+- Added New Section for LTS Releases (replaces uYouPlusLegacy Downloads)
-- Updated uYouPlus 16.42.3 ipa to Release F9!
+- Updated ‘uYouPlusExtra 16.42.3 LTS‘ ipa to Release F11!
+- Added ‘uYouPlusExtra 17.49.6 LTS‘ ipa to Release F1!
+- Removed Jailbreak uYouPlus download - Trollstore
 - Improved Spelling and Fixed some Grammer/Typo Mistakes